-123. Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications are determined in accordance with the development plan unless material considerations indicate otherwise.
-The Forest Heath Development Plan is comprised of the adopted Core Strategy, the Joint Development Management Policies Document adopted in 2015 and the saved policies of the Local Plan.
+128. Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires that applications are determined in accordance with the development plan unless material considerations indicate otherwise.
+The Development Plan comprises the policies set out in the Single Issue Review of Core Strategy Policy DM7 (adopted September 2019), the Site Allocations Local Plan (adopted September 2019), Joint Development Management Policies document (adopted February 2015) and the Core Strategy Development Plan document (adopted May 2010).
 National planning policies set out in the Framework are a key material consideration.